MasoOctopwn/octopwn-wasm-documentation/docs/security.md

 ## Conclusion

 Thank you for engaging with our security documentation.
 Your trust and security are paramount to us at OctoPwn, and we remain dedicated to safeguarding your digital interactions and data.
-For further inquiries, please [contact us](mailto:[email protected]).
+For further inquiries, please contact us at support at octopwn dot com.